tapwork/ios-messaging/README.md

-# iOS Messenger projects
+# iOS messenger Open Source projects
-A list of iOS Open Source messenger, ViewController &amp; View Components, Model & API layer SaaS and more Messaging becomes more and more standard for apps.
+A list of projects with iOS Open Source messenger, components, API layer, SaaS and more.
+Messaging becomes more and more standard for apps.
 Also there exist a lot of Open Source projects out there.
 See the list.
 Contributing welcome!

 # Open Source Messenger